thruster-rs/Thruster/README.md

 ```

 This is all configurable and none of it is hidden from the developer.
 It's like seeing the magic trick and learning how it's done!
 Check out the docs for [thruster-cli here](https://github.com/trezm/thruster-cli).

-### Changelog

-#### 0.2.0
-* Breaking Changes
-  * Migrated to use Futures for all middleware callbacks
-* Highlights
-  * Dropped support for tree-based lookup of routes to remove potential branching
-  * Removed many regexes involved in lookup